pycom/pydocs/content/gettingstarted/installation/firmwaretool.md

 {% endtabs %}

-After you’re done with upgrading, you can use the Pymakr Plugins to upload and run programs in your device.
+After you're done with upgrading, you can use the Pymakr Plugins to upload and run programs in your device.